GavinHaLab/GavinHaLab.github.io/projects/TitanCNA_10X_snakemake/index.md

 # Run the analysis

-## 1. Invoking the full snakemake workflow for TITAN
+## 1. Invoking the full snakemake workflow for TITAN on a local machine
 This will also run both [moleculeCoverage.snakefile](moleculeCoverage.snakefile) and [getPhasedAlleleCounts.snakefile](getPhasedAlleleCounts.snakefile) which generate the necessary inputs for [TitanCNA.snakefile](TitanCNA.snakefile).
 ```
 # show commands and workflow